astromatic/sextractor/doc/src/Photom.rst

 Fixed-aperture flux: :param:`FLUX_APER`
 ---------------------------------------

-:param:`FLUX_APER` estimates the flux above the background within a circular aperture.
+:param:`FLUX_APER` estimates the flux from the measurement image above the background inside a circular aperture.
 The diameter of the aperture in pixels is defined by the ``PHOTOM_APERTURES`` configuration parameter.
 It does not have to be an integer: each "regular" pixel is subdivided in :math:`5\times 5` sub-pixels before measuring the flux within the aperture.
 If :param:`FLUX_APER` is provided as a vector :param:`FLUX_APER[n]`, at least :math:`n` apertures must be specified with the ``PHOTOM_APERTURES`` configuration parameter.